alexslee/Scintillate/README.md

 It allows you to enable animation (default is off), and customize a color (if you provide a secondary color, it will be interpreted as a gradient).

-### Detecting Scintillate active status

-A static property `isOn` on `Scintillate` informs you whether any scintillating effect is currently active.
-Note: support for multiple scintillate effects being kickstarted + shutdown is not yet in place.
-It might work for multiple `kickStart`s, but a single `shutDown` will set the global `isOn` to false.

 ## Internal implementation

 You can look through the code, but tl;dr, the effect is recursively applied as a ``CALayer`` per view (with optional